A Self Propelled Vortex Dipole Model on Surfaces of Variable Negative Curvature: Investigation of Geodesics

-\end{itemize} We now wish to construct the dipole trajectories using our vortex equations Eq.~(\ref{dyneq}) specialized to $N=2$ with counter-rotating unit circulations.
-It will be advantageous to identify the geodesic parameter $\Lambda$ in Eq.~\ref{eq:LambdaDef} in terms of the initial data of the dipole, to gain better control on the construction of geodesics belonging to a particular class.
-Following Drivas, Glukhovskiy and Khesin~\cite{khesin2024}, we can identify the mean motion in the case of a dipole system consisting of two vortices with strengths \( \Gamma_1 = +1 \) and \( \Gamma_2 = -1 \).
-We define the mean motion of the system by the averages of the azimuthal and radial coordinates, \( \bar{u} = \frac{u_1 + u_2}{2} \) and \( \bar{v} = \frac{v_1 + v_2}{2} \), respectively.
-The corresponding velocities are also defined as the mean values, \( \dot{\bar{u}} = \frac{\dot{u_1} + \dot{u_2}}{2} \) and \( \dot{\bar{v}} = \frac{\dot{v_1} + \dot{v_2}}{2} \).
-The azimuthal momentum \( p_u \) is expressed as:
+We now construct dipole trajectories using Eq.~\eqref{dyneq} specialized to $N=2$ with counter-rotating unit circulations.
+It is useful to express the geodesic parameter $\Lambda$ in Eq.~\eqref{eq:LambdaDef} in terms of the dipole initial data, in order to systematically generate trajectories in a given geodesic class.
+Following Drivas, Glukhovskiy, and Khesin~\cite{khesin2024}, we consider a dipole with strengths $\Gamma_1=+1$ and $\Gamma_2=-1$ and define the mean variables